kev-pinto-cts/cloud_sql_multi_region_failover/README.md

 ![ScreenShot](https://raw.github.com/kev-pinto-cts/cloud_sql_multi_region_failover/main/readme_images/failover.png)

-Once this is Up, please do the Following:
+Once the new primary is Running, please do the Following:
 * Update your cloud sql auth proxy to point to this Instance
 * Update any apps that directly reference the instance
 * Create new replication slots and publications in case logical replication was setup on the old primary